duchuyb/sic-notes/README.md

 - [ ] **IP Geolocation and ASN Analysis.:** This technique enhances the existing load balancer and CDN detection by adding network-level intelligence.

 Since I am due to leave in a couple of months, I have decided to commit to two major updates.
-The way I have implemented this application is that it always tries to pull the latest Docker image.
-However, I am unsure what other types of updates I can make beyond these two major ones, possibly including the LRT tool.
+The first of these updates has introduced several new detection modules, including major advancements to the Logs Reporting Tool (LRT), HTTP Header Anomaly Detection, and an advanced differential probing engine (Payload Test 2.0).

-The examples of updates I am looking forward to implementing into SIC will likely be divided into these two phases.
-They include LRT (finding a manageable way to update this without my intervention), HTTP Header Anomaly Detection, Advanced Differential Probing (enhancing the existing payload tests), TLS Fingerprinting (JA3/JA3S), and IP Geolocation and ASN Analysis.
+The next major update will focus on the remaining items on the to-do list, such as TLS Fingerprinting and IP Geolocation analysis.
+The application is designed to always pull the latest Docker image, ensuring users receive these updates automatically.

 ---